 Have you been to the Najdi village restaurant in Riyadh yet?
-I would highly recommended visiting this amazing Saudi restaurant as a learning experience for all expats about the traditional Saudi lifestyle, architecture and of course food!.
-The Najdi restaurant is also THE place to take guests visiting Riyadh for the first time.
+I would highly recommended visiting this amazing Saudi restaurant that serves traditional Saudi dishes in a heritage house built like the old houses of the Najd region.
+Visiting Najd Village restaurant would be a great a learning experience for all expats about the traditional Saudi lifestyle, architecture and of course food!
+The Najdi Village restaurant is also THE place to take guests visiting Riyadh for the first time.

 The building itself has many interesting details and vividly displays the traditional Saudi lifestyle, decor and architecture.
 Guests will enjoy not only the delicious Saudi heritage cuisine, but the entire building and little details which make it almost like visiting a cultural museum.
 Stepping into the restaurant is like stepping back in time.